Poetry Prompts

 - Write a poem inspired by the Marc Chagall painting at the bottom of this page.
 The painting is called "The Poet", and maybe there's something here about the poet as a listener and the kind of listening that goes into creative works.
 Or maybe you see something else entirely, maybe not even a poet at all.
 Don't feel the need to be influenced by the title.
 Take some time to notice the style, the colors, the details, the overall feeling.
 Listen to what the piece is saying to you.
 Write either from your own perspective or the character's perspective.

-- Listen to the poem Specific Irrelevant Details by Kamil de Chickera (written at 8 years old). - The link takes you to a film created in collaboration with What Took You So Long?, a production company whose work "aims to dismantle stereotypes and show different perspectives."
+- Specific Irrelevant Details by Kamil de Chickera (written at 8 years old, presented in a film created in collaboration with a production company whose work "aims to dismantle stereotypes and show different perspectives."

-- Listen to the poem Before You Call the Cops by Tyler Merritt.
+- Before You Call the Cops by Tyler Merritt

-- Listen to the poem To All the People Who Hate Muslims by By Narges Anzali
+- To All the People Who Hate Muslims by By Narges Anzali

 Listen to these voices, then listen from within.